 The first RepRap 3D printer invented by Dr Bowyer was the RepRap Dawin, named after Charles Darwin who first theorized evolution.
 You could build one for a few hundred dollars if you got the plastic parts printed and then bought the electronics.

-These were the first ever low cost 3D printers; 3D printer kits you could build yourself.
+These were the first ever low cost 3D printers; DIY 3D printers you could build yourself.
 What was previously inaccessible became possible for anyone to have at home if you had enough tech know-how.

 And if you were given the plastic parts 3D printed by a friend or someone else, you were morally obliged to print more plastic parts for anyone else who wanted a RepRap.
 That way, the RepRap movement could spread exponentially, with more printers in service to help others make their own 3D printers.